What is Professional Dry Needling Therapy?

 In summary, professional dry needling could be the solution for you if you're looking for a safe and effective way to reduce pain and inflammation and speed up your recovery from musculoskeletal conditions.
 It can also help with scar tissue, circulation, and range of motion.
 It's important to seek an experienced physical therapist to perform the treatment and discuss insurance coverage and the number of sessions needed based on your needs.
 Don't hesitate to ask your physical therapist for more information on how professional dry needling can benefit you.

-If you want to alleviate your pain and improve your mobility, schedule a consultation with our physical therapist today to explore your options and determine the best suitable course of treatment for your needs.
+If you want to alleviate your pain and improve your mobility, schedule a consultation with our physical therapist today to explore your options and determine the best course of treatment for your needs.